-Privacy Statement: The Department of Transport and Main Roads (the department) provides this form under the Transport Operations (Road Use Management) Act 1995 (the Act) so that you may apply as a court for an order directing that you be issued with a restricted licence.
-The information collected for the purpose of this application will be accessible by authorised representatives of the Department of Justice and Automoy-General, Queensland Police Service and the department, and may be disclosed to interstate driver licensing authorities as allowed under the Act.
-The department will not disclose your personal information or documents to any other third parties without your consent unless authorised or required by law.
+Privacy Statement: The Department of Transport and Main Roads (the department) provides this form under the Transport Operation (Bond Use Monagement) Act 1995 (the locnee: The information collected for the parpose of this happen be used with a rotaticed biometer.
+The information collected for the parpose of this happen be collected for the authorism operatives of the Department of Junice and Autometer, General, Queschard Police Service and the department, and may be disclosed to interstate driver licensing, authorities as allowed moder the Act.
+The department will not disclose your personal information or documents to any other durd parties without your consent unless authorised or required by low.